google/tcmalloc/docs/sampling.md

 ## How Do We Handle Lifetime Profiling

-Lifetime profiling reports a list of object lifetimes as pairs of allocation and deallocation records.
+Lifetime profiling reports two types of measurements: observed lifetime and partially observed lifetime.
+Having observed lifetime means that the object was deallocated during a profiling session, and having partially observed lifetime means that the object was still alive when the session stopped (i.e., its lifetime was right censored).
+The profiler reports the two types of measurements for allocation sampled either before or after the current profiling session started.
 Profiling is initiated by calling [MallocExtension::StartLifetimeProfiling()](https://github.com/google/tcmalloc/blob/master/tcmalloc/malloc_extension.h).
 Profiling continues until `Stop` is invoked on the token.

-Lifetimes are only reported for objects where allocation *and* deallocation are observed while profiling is active.
-A description of the sampling based lifetime profiler can be found in Section 4 of
+The mechanism extended the initial version of the lifetime profiler to include objects sampled before the current session started, as well as adding measurements to handle right censorship.
+A description of the initial version of the sampling based lifetime profiler can be found in Section 4 of
 ["Learning-based Memory Allocation for C++ Server Workloads, ASPLOS 2020"](https://research.google/pubs/pub49008/).

 ## Appendix